Pāli Canon Is Self-Contained but Requires Detailed Explanation

 Initial Oral Transmission

 1. After the passing away of the Buddha, his teachings were handed down ORALLY from one generation to the next over about five hundred years.
 It had been prepared for easy oral transmission.
 That becomes clear when one listens to the recital of a given sutta.
-As a child, I had memorized several suttas without much difficulty.
+As a child, I memorized several suttas with relative ease.

-• Even today, some people have memorized large sections of the Tipiṭaka, especially in Myanmar (formerly Burma).
+• Even today, some people have memorized substantial portions of the Tipiṭaka, particularly in Myanmar (formerly Burma).
 In Myanmar, there are special examinations to test memorization.
 See, Tpitakadhara Sayadaws of Myanmar ( Burma) in Five Decades.“ Also, see “Memorizing the Tipiṭaka. “

 • That is why the Pāli Canon survived entirely in content over that long period of oral transmission.
-There were groups of bhikkhus who memorized overlapping sections and passed them down.
+There were groups of bhikkhus who memorized overlapping sections and transmitted them.

-• A major reason for the assembly of the First Buddhist Council within three months of the Buddha’s Parinibbāna — around 480 BCE — was to organize the vast material that had been accumulated.
+• The reason for the assembly of the First Buddhist Council within three months of the Buddha’s Parinibbāna — around 480 BCE — was to organize the vast material that had been accumulated.

 • Within the next two hundred years, two more Councils were held to recite and verify the teachings and to finalize the Tipiṭaka in three broad categories (“ti” + “Piṭaka” or “three baskets”).
-The second was held about a century after the first one.
+The second was held approximately a century after the first.

 • The third was held in 250 BC at Pataliputra under the patronage of King Asoka.
 The “three baskets” were completed at this Council with the finalization of the Abhidhamma Piṭaka.